ericgitonga/utilities/fbvideodata/README.md

 The Data tab displays video data and provides analysis:

 1. **Fetch Video Data**: Click this button to retrieve videos from the Facebook page
-   - Data is displayed in a table with columns for title, date, views, comments, likes, and shares
+   - Data is displayed in a table with columns for title, date, views, reach, comments, likes, shares, and watch time
    - You can sort by any column by clicking the column header

 2. **Clear Data**: Removes all currently loaded data

 3. **Statistics**: Shows a summary of your video data at the bottom
-   - Total videos, total views, average views, and total engagements
+   - Total videos, total views, average views, average watch time, and total engagements

 4. **Video Details**: Double-click any video to open a detailed view with:
-   - Basic information (title, ID, dates, metrics)
+   - **Basic Info**: Title, ID, dates, views, reach, likes, comments, shares, saves
+   - **Watch Time**: Average watch time, total watch time, and audience breakdown (followers vs non-followers)
-   - Full description
+   - **Description**: Full video description
-   - Engagement metrics
+   - **Insights**: Additional metrics from Facebook
-   - Raw data for advanced users
+   - **Raw Data**: Complete data in JSON format for advanced users
    - Link to open the video in your web browser

 ### Export Tab